-Originally created in 1995, PHP is one of the prominent server-side scripting languages that still helps 7 out of 10 websites succeed.
-Google Trends reveals in the year 2019, nearly 25 years after its birth, PHP still outshines all its competitors.
+Initially created in 1995, PHP is one of the prominent server-side scripting languages that still helps 7 out of 10 websites succeed.
+According to Google Trends PHP still outshines all its competitors, nearly 25 years after its birth.

-To speed up development, there is a wide range of PHP frameworks to choose from—CakePHP, Laravel, Codelgniter, Symfony, and Zend, to name a few—and all are unique in their approach.
+There are a wide range of PHP frameworks to choose from — CakePHP, Laravel, Codelgniter, Symfony, and Zend, to name a few—that speed up development and all are unique in their approach.

 Amongst these, the venerable CakePHP is often crowned as the workhorse of PHP frameworks.
 Let us explore why.

-CakePHP is an open source PHP framework for building web applications in a faster manner.
-Most importantly, it helps make the task simpler by minimizing the requirement of building your application from scratch.
+CakePHP is an open-source PHP framework for building web applications faster.
+Most importantly, it helps make the task simpler by minimizing the need to build your application from scratch.

-Once the developer is done learning a few convention rules like call a class in a certain way or end the name of a foreign field of a table with “_id”, the framework’s backend creates everything by itself, thereby making the code faster, stronger, tastier—as its website suggests.
+Once the developer is done learning a few conventional rules like calling a class in a certain way or ending the name of a foreign field of a table with “_id”, the framework’s backend creates everything by itself, thereby making the code faster, stronger, tastier—as its website suggests.

 The official CakePHP website describes itself as: